My IMDb ep summaries

 2. Wearing rubber gloves, peg each one to your washing line.

-3. Watch as they wiggle and sway gently in the breeze and dry out and die in the sun.
 On the serious side, there are some good and useful tips here.
 We know some of them don't work for us (our SuperSlugs blithely crawl over crushed eggshell, and avoid the beer traps - teetotal slugs, who'd have guessed?), but the half grapefruit skin sounds worth a go, and the vinegar and water spray.
 Interestingly, the one method the book doesn't mention is my own, no-nonsense, cut-the-buggers-in-half-with-a-pair-of-sharp-scissors, but perhaps that's just too shudder-worthy for most people.

 [GLOMPS] Thank you, Wendy!
 Had me chortling aloud!